 Cobalt basics

 Cobalt belongs to the iron group and is stored in the body in a small amount of about 1 mg.
-One Feature of cobalt is that, in contrast to other trace elements, it is immediately linked to the absorption and metabolism of a vitamin is.
-This is because cobalt is mainly used as Cobalamin, so Vitamin B12, recorded.
+A Feature of cobalt is that, in contrast to other trace elements, it is immediately linked to the absorption and metabolism of a vitamin is.
+For cobalt is mainly used as Cobalamin, so Vitamin B12, recorded.

 How much cobalt do we need?

-Due to the close connection with vitamin B12, the daily requirement is sometimes based on the vitamin B12 requirement.
-The B12 requirement is 2 to 5 µg per day and includes approximately 0.2 to 0.4 µg of cobalt.
-Other publications recommend an intake of 2 to 100 µg per day.3 In any case, this information requires further research and, in my opinion, has little meaningfulness.
+Because of the close relationship with vitamin B12, the daily requirement is sometimes based on the vitamin B12 requirement.
+The B12 requirement is 2 to 5 ยตg per day and includes approximately 0.2 to 0.4 ยตg of cobalt.
+Other publications recommend an intake of 2 to 100 ยตg per day.3 In any case, this information requires further research and, in my opinion, has little meaningfulness.

 What role does the nutrient play in the body?

-Cobalt is mainly used in the human body as Building block of vitamin B12 and thus serves to absorb and process the vitamin.
-This is why the trace element is also closely linked to the functions of B12.
-The trace element is also associated with the production of red blood cells.
-The trace element also appears to have an effect on the Nervous system and the Formation of the myelin sheath have an effect.
+Cobalt is found in the human body primarily as Building block of vitamin B12 and thus serves the absorption and processing of the vitamin.
+Therefore, the trace element is also closely linked to the functions of B12.
+Furthermore, the trace element is associated with the manufacture red blood cells.
+In addition, the trace element also seems to affect the Nervous system and the Formation of the myelin sheath effect.
 Other nutrients whose metabolism is presumably influenced by cobalt are Vitamin C and Iodine.

 The role of cobalt summarized:

-• Significant influence on the absorption and processing of vitamin B12
+- Significant influence for the absorption and processing of vitamin B12

 Can poisoning with cobalt occur?

-So far still No overdosing through the supply of organic cobalt determined.
-Excessive intake of inorganic cobalt, on the other hand, can lead to heart muscle damage or increased iodine content.
+So far still No overdose through the supply of organic cobalt determined.
+In the case of inorganic cobalt, on the other hand, excessive intakes can lead to heart muscle damage or increased iodine levels.

-A so-called Cobalt poisoning can therefore only be caused by the supply of inorganic cobalt.
-This can happen, for example, through a hip endoprosthesis, i.e. the high quantities of cobalt in artificial hip joints.
-The trace element can then bind to sulfhydryl groups and inactivate them.
-This can result in fatigue, muscle weakness, a reduced sense of smell or diseases of the heart muscle.
+A so-called Cobalt poisoning can therefore result exclusively from the supply of inorganic cobalt.
+This can happen, for example, through a hip endoprosthesis, i.e. the high amounts of cobalt in artificial hip joints.
+Then the trace element can bind to sulfhydryl groups and inactivate them.
+As a result, fatigue, muscle weakness, reduced sense of smell or diseases of the heart muscle can occur.

 Can there also be a deficiency?

-So far No isolated cobalt deficiency is observed.
-However, an inadequate intake of cobalamin can occur, resulting in the classic symptoms of a B12 deficiency.
-However, this cannot be compensated for with an increased cobalamin intake.
+So far No isolated cobalt deficiency observed.
+However, insufficient cobalamin intake may occur, resulting in the classic symptoms of B12 deficiency.
+However, this cannot be compensated with an increased cobalamin intake.

 What foods contain cobalt?